External storage

 - Google Cloud

 - Backend: Uploads objects to the target server

 # Storage URL

-So your CDN url will be something like this:
+The CDN URL provided by your CDN service will be something like this:

-And a CNAME record will allow you to end up with something like this:
+Adding a CNAME record for the above URL will allow you to end up with a Storage URL like this:

 # External storage APIs

 The Alibaba Cloud OSS API allows to upload images to Alibaba Cloud (Aliyun) Object Storage System (OSS).